exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

     - Instruct the compiler to use the new stack allocation commands `put` and `get`, instead of the old ones `push` and `pop`.
     - The new command set available from the Stationeers "Rocket" update, allows to directly write at a spcific stack position without having to set the pointer `sp` first.
     - Note that this optimization should be used only if the code is compiled for an IC, as these commands required a housing to access the Stack.
 To compile a code for an atmospheric device, for example, leave the default value to false.
+    - Usage: Copy-paste this line into your Basic script.
+        ```basic
+        ##Meta:UsePutGetStackCommands=true
+        ```

 6. **AddMipsWrapper = add,2**

     - Add a MIPS wrapper to use the provided function name (`add` in the example) with its specified number of arguments (2 in the example).
     - Once added to the wrapper, the function will be automatically converted to mips, without any interpretation by the compiler.
     - The wrapper can only be used with functions that retun a value.

+7. **Comment = ...**

+    - This command is adding a comment to the compiled code.
+    - According to the number of lines, some comments can be kept in the final code.
+When the compiler needs to limit the final code to 128 lines, it will remove non-critical code only (like devices aliases and comments).
+    - The Meta Comments are the last to be removed from the compiled code when removing non-critical lines.
+    - Example:
+        ```basic
+        ##Meta:Comment=Do not forget to set the Max Pressure below 60 MPa.
+        ```

 ## Caution with Metadata customization: